soundpress/RulesOfNYC/docs/c04/index.rst

    (5) Determinations required.
 When a bid is corrected or withdrawn, or correction or withdrawal is denied, the ACCO shall prepare a determination showing that the relief was granted or denied in accordance with these Rules.

 (n) Withdrawal of bids.
-Except as provided for in § 3-02(j) a bidder may not withdraw its bid before the expiration of forty-five days after the date of the opening of bids; thereafter, a bidder may withdraw its bid only in writing and in advance of an actual award.
+Except as provided for in 9 RCNY § 3-02(j) a bidder may not withdraw its bid before the expiration of forty-five days after the date of the opening of bids; thereafter, a bidder may withdraw its bid only in writing and in advance of an actual award.

 (o) Bid Evaluation and Vendor Selection.